-If you are unsure of what the 2020 school year might bring, or perhaps you have been hoping to flip your classroom, Go Formative is a great tech tool for you to consider.
+Go Formative is a great tech tool for you to consider is you want to add more technology into your classroom.
 Let’s talk about Go Formative, and see how our teacher friend and blog follower Lauren used it in the classroom and for distance learning.

 TECH SPOTLIGHT: GO FORMATIVE